Lost Money in Eargo, Inc.?

-Eargo, Inc. shares plummeted 68% on Thursday, September 23, 2021 after admitting the previous day in an SEC filing that the company was facing a criminal investigation by the federal government.
-In response to the investigation, Eargo was also withdrawing its financial guidance for the rest of 2021.
-Gibbs Law Group is investigating a potential Eargo+Securities+Class+Action+Lawsuit on behalf of investors who lost money in Eargo, Inc. (NASDAQ: EAR).
+Shares of recent IPO Eargo, Inc. dropped another 5% on intraday trading Tuesday, September 28, 2021 after admitting in an SEC filing on Wednesday, September 24 that the company was facing a criminal investigation by the federal government.
+In the filing, Eargo also withdrew its financial guidance for the rest of 2021, resulting in Eargo shares plummeting 68% to a record low of $6.86 on Thursday, September 25.
+Gibbs Law Group continues to investigate a potential Eargo+Securities+Class+Action+Lawsuit on behalf of investors who lost money in Eargo, Inc. (NASDAQ: EAR).

 To speak with an attorney regarding this class action lawsuit investigation, click+here or call (888) 410-2925.